Kbueno1077/ezdataview/README.md

 ## Contributing

 EZdataView is an open-source project, and we welcome contributions from the community!
-If you have ideas for new components, designs, layouts, or optimizations, please join us in making EZdataView even better.
+If you have ideas for new visualization types, UI improvements, or performance optimizations, please join us in making EZdataView even better.

 ### How to Contribute

 1. **Fork the Repository**: Clone it locally.
-2. **Create a New Branch**: For example, `feature/new-section` or `fix/style-issue`.
+2. **Create a New Branch**: For example, `feature/new-chart-type` or `fix/visualization-bug`.
 3. **Develop and Test**: Make sure your changes work and don't break existing functionality.
 4. **Submit a Pull Request**: Open a pull request with a clear description of your changes, and we'll review it.

 ### Ideas for Contributions

-- New component sections (team introductions, comparison table, case studies, etc.)
-- Additional page variants (e.g., agency, eCommerce, portfolio layouts)
+- New chart types and visualization options
+- Data import/export features
+- Enhanced customization options for charts
-- Additional themes
+- Performance optimizations
-- Documentation updates, tutorials, or guides
+- Documentation improvements

 ---

 ## Community and Support

 Join our community discussions on GitHub to share ideas, ask questions, or suggest improvements.
-Let’s build something amazing together!
+Let's build something amazing together!

 ---